nfrederick023/mercari-watches/README.md

 # Mercari Watches

-Receive email and browser notifications when new items on [jp.mercari.com](https://jp.mercari.com/en/) match your keywords!
+Email and browser notifications for JP Mercari listings that match keywords.

 ## Getting Started